Date: 12 April 2015. Laundry Hauling Made Easier.

 boat, doing laundry is one of those onerous tasks that must be done.

-It's definitely not a favorite activity.
-I've washed my stuff aboard by hand and though that works, it's not
+It is definitely not a favorite activity.
+I have washed my stuff aboard by hand and though that works, it

 exactly fun.
 A bigger boat would allow a washer and gosh there are

 knows the greater the waterline the more costs incurred.

 Doing laundry in my sink is the norm...
 First I get

 the sink clean, then do my laundry.

 easier to haul it all in and find a laundry.
 Besides, many

 marina laundry rooms are adjacent to the swap shelves for books and